anjali13s/IML_Project_Twitter_Sentiment_Analysis/README.md

 ## Sentiment Analysis for Airline Tweets
 Package dependencies for the code are numpy, pandas, sklearn, re, nltk, keras, and tensorflow.
-The file titles SentimentAnalysis constains the code for this.
-It accesses the csv file named AirlineTweets.csv.
-The data is first pre-processed and then, sentiment analysis is done using Naive Bayes and RNN-LSTM models.
+The file titled SentimentAnalysis contains the code for this.
+It accesses the csv file named AirlineTweets.csv to get the tweets.
+This data is first pre-processed and then, sentiment analysis is performed using Naive Bayes and RNN-LSTM models.